liamwalsh1980/Milestone-Project-3/README.md

 U = Update for editing any film added by the user logged in D = Delete for deleing any film added by the user logged in

+Within the python function I added the .sort("film_name", 1) method to the users and the admin user which would sort the users list of films by name, alphabetically.

 ### Delete function

-I added a python function called 'delete_film' in the app.py file for users to be able delete only the films they have added by clicking the 'Done' button within their profile page.
+I added a python function called 'delete_film' in the app.py file for users to be able remove only the films they have added by clicking the 'Remove' button within their profile page.
 The function uses the app.route decorator with the film_id from MongoDB in parentheses.
 By using the .remove method, the _id from MongoDB, ObjectId from MongoDB with the film_id inside curly brackets, users are able to remove (delete) any film they have added.
-I also included a flash message to indicate to the user that the film they wanted to remove has been successfully deleted.
+I also included a flash message to indicate to the user that the film they wanted to remove has been successfully removed.
 The flash message displays in the 'Films' page as this is where the user is taken after the film is deleted.
 I used the redirect import to achieve this.

 >Note: Instead of using the session.pop(“user”) method I considered using the session.clear() but this I think wouldn’t work as well as this removes all session cookies applicable to the application.